javascript-tutorial/en.javascript.info/1-js/2-first-steps/03-structure/article.md

 alert( "There will be an error" )[1, 2].forEach(alert)
 ```

-And in this particular case, that's just wrong.
-There must be two independent statements.
-Hence the error.
+And in this particular case, that's just wrong, hence the error.
+There are other situations when such thing happens.
 ````

 It's recommended to put semicolons between statements even if they are separated by newlines.
 This rule is widely adopted by the community.
-Let's note once again -- it is possible to leave out semicolons most of time.
+Let's note once again -- *it is possible* to leave out semicolons most of time.
 But it's safer, especially for a beginner -- to put them.

 ## Comments